Gecko-FOSS/basis/README.md

 In guh 2.1, it will be possible to use the `guh update` command to update within semver-major versions.

 ## Usage
-The build system can be run in its default configuration with `gulp`.
+The build system can be run in its default configuration with `guh build` (or `gulp`).
 This loads the default preset defined in the configuration.

 Flags can be set with the following syntax:
 - `--flag`: enable